Ådalen shootings: Confrontation

 On 14 May, the unions held another rally, during which the attending workers decided to stop all work in the timber and pulp industries in Ådalen—a general strike.
 After the meeting, several thousand participants marched to the strike-breakers' quarters in Lunde, where the troops had been ordered to defend the strike-breakers.
 When they arrived in the village, a patrol of mounted troops tried unsuccessfully to stop them.
 In the confusion that followed, at least one man fell off his horse and another drew his pistol and fired warning shots while the patrol withdrew.
 The military commander, Captain Nils Mesterton, said later that he believed the demonstrators carried weapons since he heard shots as well as saw some of the mounted patrol bleeding.
 At a distance of less than 100 metres, he ordered his troops to fire, in accordance with orders from the present policeman in charge.
 They did, aiming as planned at the ground halfway between the line and the demonstrators.
 However, ricochets hit the gathered demonstrators, who scattered, and the captain ordered the machine gun to fire.
-Five people were shot dead: Oskar Berggren, Erik Bergström, Evert Nygren, Sture Larsson and Eira Söderberg, a 20-year-old bystander.
+Five people were shot dead: Viktor Eriksson, Erik Bergström, Evert Nygren, Sture Larsson and Eira Söderberg, a 20-year-old bystander.
 Five people were injured.
 An inquiry later concluded that there was no evidence that the workers were armed.

 On that same day, the County Administrative Board had decided to prohibit the strike-breakers from working.
 Their decision did not reach the demonstrators until after the shooting.
 It is widely believed that the confrontation could have been avoided if the news had reached the marchers earlier.
 The Swedish Employers' Association later asked the Swedish Parliamentary Ombudsmen to review the decision.